 The shortest possible answer would be – when you feel like it.
 But it’s a bit more complicated than that.
 Relocation isn’t just changing your living address.
 It often means changing your entire life, and that’s something you should be ready and willing to do when the moving day comes.

 You may yearn for total independence somewhere else, or simply a fresh start.
 It’s never easy to tell your parents you’re moving out of state, but it’ll pay off.
 Maybe you’re seeing that change is quick to come to your neighborhood, and you are not comfortable with it.
 Perhaps the crime rate is rising, or the social and economic conditions have gone down the drain.
 Have the local authorities decided to destroy your favorite park and build some abomination in its place?

 Lastly, there’s the climate.
 If you are tired of snow, winds, and ice in your Midwestern hometown, it is only natural that you might want to succumb to the summons of the shiny West Coast.
 Of course, going the other way and relocating out of San Francisco and figuring out where to move from Los Angeles is also perfectly legitimate and to be expected.

 Health Issues as Reasons to Move

 Relocation can be dictated by health, too.
 In today’s world, folks sometimes need a literal breath of fresh air.
 Getting away from pollution is very important to many chronic patients.
 Harsh environments, both hot and cold, can seriously affect health.
 It is obvious, also, why those with bad knees or backs would opt to swap their skyscraper flat for a suburban or rural one-story house and relocate to the suburbs.

 If any of this seems familiar, maybe it’s time for you to start gathering best-sized boxes for moving and learn some packing tips and tricks so you can avoid common moving mistakes.
 And now, let’s move on to the most cited reasons to move and discuss them in some detail.

 1. New Home as Motivation for Moving

 Housing is probably the most important reason why people decide to relocate, and among the top things to consider when relocating to a new state.
 Your home may get too small for your needs and desires, but it can also become all too big.

 Think of, for example, parents whose children have grown up and left.
 Their big family home suddenly feels like an empty husk.
 Moving to a smaller home is an obvious step for them.
 Or maybe your living space keeps getting cramped up by tons of stuff that you don’t really need.
 Again, a house or apartment of a more appropriate size is the solution.
 Fewer rooms mean that lots of things will have to stay behind, and a perfect way to get rid of them is by donating unwanted items.
 It’s much more effective than wasting time packing furniture, clothes, and other belongings just to let them wither away in some storage unit.

-Lastly, going smaller is much more convenient in terms of maintaining, and expenses will undoubtedly be lower.
+Lastly, going smaller is much more convenient in terms of maintenance, and expenses will undoubtedly be lower.
 If the cost of living is the reason for relocation there are a few ways you can reduce your moving expenses.
-The smart thing to do would be to find the cheapest way to move out of state and estimate the value of household goods and decide what you can sell for some extra cash to reduce the costs of moving before you go house-hunting.
+The smart thing to do would be to find the cheapest way to move out of state, estimate the value of household goods, and decide what you can sell for some extra cash to reduce the costs of moving before you go house-hunting.
 However, before all of this don’t forget to make an inventory of your current home, so that you can have some lovely memories of it.

 A Desire for a Touch of Bigger and Better – Recent Trends in Moving

 Though small has its advantages, it is natural for people to aspire for bigger and better.
-When you figure out where you should relocate, you’ll probably choose to move to a big city is, after all, a dream of many boys and girls.
+When you figure out where you should relocate, you’ll probably choose to move to a big city, after all, that’s a dream of many boys and girls.

 A bigger home is an obvious step for folks who are moving with kids.
 As the children grow up, they all want a room of their own.
 And to be honest, we all wish that our kids come of age in safer and more affluent parts of the city.
 Good schools in the area are also an indispensable asset when making a decision.
 It is well-known that certain high schools prepare teenagers for college much better than others.